Let’s Talk Trash is the contracted by the qathet Regional District to deliver its Waste Reduction Education Program.

 - Expanding local recycling programs to include pens & highlighters, cork, garbage bags, diversion of egg cartons to local farmers, and wax and toilet paper roles for OneLight firestarter production.

 - Offering waste audits and education sessions for local businesses assessing their waste and offering recommendations on how to divert much of their ‘trash’.
 Staff training for local recycling and composting programs is also available upon request.

 - Opening possibilities for commercial sector to recycle and compost at the Town Centre Depot free of charge.

-- For beach cleanup info click here
+- For ocean cleanup info click here